jufernandy/ARRIVE-compliance/paper.md

 We then searched for corresponding controls in Pubmed that did not cite ARRIVE guidelines.
 These were matched based on the year of publication and subject of study, determined by the best match of article keywords.
 After completing sample collection, we evaluated the representation of journals and period of publication among samples.
 As our sample did not include any papers from 2021, we hereby refer to the ARRIVE 2.0 time period as ARRIVE 2020.
 This study design included 4 groups with 2x2 factors of time periods and ARRIVE citation status (table 1).

+Table 1.
+Groups of papers compared in this study.
+This design contains 2x2 factors, the publication time period (2018 / 2020) and ARRIVE citation status (0/1).
+We only included studies from 2020 published from July 2020, after ARRIVE 2.0 was published.

 Publication date | Description | Group |
 ---------- | ---------- | ---------- |